MasonSchnell/text-editor/README.md

 ## Overview

 J.A.T.E (Just Another Text Editor) is a lightweight and easy-to-use text editor.
 It provides a clean and intuitive interface for editing your text files.
+[Website Link](https://frozen-crag-80990-294f0d012b3c.herokuapp.com/)

 ## Features